Spirent expands Paignton’s high-tech research laboratories

 “Over time the additional laboratory space will enable Spirent to recruit more staff and increase its contribution to the local community,” said Caroline Lee, Human Resources Director for Spirent.
 “The company is already very active in encouraging students to pursue STEM subjects – science, technology, engineering and mathematics, so the expanded facilities will help us to offer more opportunities in these areas.”

-For more information on Spirent’s GNSS testing solutions, please visit our.
+For more information on Spirent’s GNSS testing solutions, please visit our website.

 The investment has been partially funded by the UK government Regional Growth Fund (RGF).
 Spirent’s Positioning Division was selected to accelerate its dedicated research and development into the vulnerability of GNSS and develop threat management technologies for deployment across many sectors.